 The benefits of estate planning with joint tenancy

-Estate planning is certainly not a one-size-fits-all model; however, a joint tenancy could be used to help achieve a few common goals, including:
+Estate planning in Vancouver and BC in general is certainly not a one-size-fits-all model; however, a joint tenancy could be used to help achieve a few common goals, including:

 - ensuring the property passes to the appropriate beneficiary;

 - minimizing income tax and probate fees; and

 Benefits of Joint Tenancy

 In order to understand the benefits of joint tenancy, it is important to first understand how it works.
 Joint tenancy is often referred to as “the last man standing”.
 When property is held in this way, upon the death of one joint tenant, ownership of the asset passes directly to the other tenant.
 This concept is called the “right of survivorship”.
 Alternatively, property can be transferred through a Will by being placed in your estate and then legally transferred to your beneficiaries.

 While there are multiple benefits to joint tenancy, the “right of survivorship” plays an important role in avoiding probate fees.
 If the total value of an estate is over $25,000, it will have to be probated under the Wills and Estates Succession Act (WESA).
 The probate fee is charged by the court to validate a Will and distribute the estate.
 In BC, the probate fee is currently around 1.4% of all assets passing through the estate in addition to the basic application fee.
 By placing a property in joint tenancy, you can circumvent the probate fee because upon the death of one joint tenant the entire property passes to the other joint tenant, which prevents it from becoming part of the estate.
 However, the transferee of the property must be able to show that the intention of the transfer to new joint tenant was the gift of beneficial ownership because otherwise savings on probate fees could be negated.